Cities with Greatest Drop in Barometric Pressure

 Legend:

-= drop began before recorded 24-hour period (8 am today)
+= drop began before recorded 24-hour period (8 am yesterday)

-= drop continues beyond recorded 24-hour period (8 am tomorrow)
+= drop continues beyond recorded 24-hour period (8 am today)

 The change and rate of change in barometric pressure is often seen as being more important than the actual pressure value.
 That is why on many digital barometric pressure displays, the pressure readings are accompanied by “rising” or “falling” indicators.
 In meteorology, falling pressure is usually a sign of worsening weather, such as an incoming storm, increasing winds, more clouds, or more precipitation.